English Danish

 Course content, structure and pedagogical approach

-This course explores the character, scope, opportunities and challenges of the sharing economy, and offers both theoretical and practical insights into the digital and collaborative prospects of tourism management.
-Emergent collaborative (sharing or platform) business models have radically disrupted and transformed tourism businesses.
-Global platform corporations and local cooperatives facilitate short-term accommodation rental, house swapping, ridesharing, free guided tours, couch-surfing, dinner hosting and similar peer-to-peer (P2P) transactions between host communities and guests.
-This course will provide students with an advanced understanding of strategic and operational aspects of these new collaborative business models, enabling them to analyse and design peer-to-peer platforms in different contexts.
-Students will develop in-depth knowledge of organizational perspectives, such as the institutionalization of trust mechanisms, peer rating and meritocratic reputational systems.
-They will critically discuss extant managerial challenges in conceiving, consolidating and upscaling collaborative concepts, with regards to mobilizing labour and material resources.
-Students will discuss competitive strategies by addressing diverse cases of sharing economy disruptions and business failures.
-By working with complex ethical dilemmas related to new sustainable practices offered by sharing business models, students will develop leadership values to overcome them.
+This course explores the leadership challenges pertaining to sustainable transformations and offers both theoretical and practical insights into change management, resience and regenerative growth in a tourism context.
+Students are provided with an advanced understanding of strategic and operational aspects of transformational leadership such as the institutionalization of trust mechanisms and compliance work.
+They will critically discuss extant managerial challenges in conceiving, consolidating and upscaling organizational legitimacy across different types of stakeholders and material resources.
+Students will address diverse cases of transformational leadership and discuss drivers of disruptions and business failures.
+By working with complex ethical dilemmas related to new sustainable practices and business models, students will develop leadership values to overcome them.

 This elective is a cross-disciplinary and research-based course, integrating the latest advances from sustainable operations management, organisation theory and service management.
 The diverse thematic and theoretical perspectives will be synthesised in a competitive case format, where students in groups will explore and solve a sustainable design challenge for a given hospitality business.